Want More Precious Metals News? Subscribe to Our Podcast!

 The good news for those forced by the government to buy solar power systems is that solar energy has become more efficient in recent years.
 As prices for oil and natural gas rise, solar and other alternatives become relatively more cost effective.
 And the good news for precious metals investors is that more demand for solar panels means more demand for silver.

 Now is a great time to bolster your reserves of this form of stored energy, while silver can still be had at bargain prices.
 The silver bullion products at Money Metals Exchange – from fractional tenth-ouncers all the way up to 100-ounce bars – are currently available at low premiums and with fast turn around on virtually all orders.
+If you want to know how

 Well now, without further delay, let’s get to my interview with the late Guy Christopher, who during his time with us here on earth lived quite a life.
 He was a member of the 101st Airborne during the Vietnam War and later worked as a stock broker, investigative journalist, and published author.
 All of this real-world experience combined with his communication skills has helped him provide our readers and customers with some really great insights over the years.
 Thousands of readers enjoyed and often commented on his writings at MoneyMetals.com.
 We hope you’ll enjoy one this conversation as we remember and pay tribute to a great American.